jazzpeh/gatsby-yaml-boilerplate/README.md

 - Data-driven static web development structure using `.yaml` files
 - Proper ESLint for maintaining code standard
-- Sass support with linter (using `.stylelintr`) for maintaining code standard
+- Sass support with linter (using `.stylelintrc`) for maintaining code standard

 ## License